Harrison Keddie

 Harrison Keddie (born 10 July 1996) is a Welsh rugby union player who plays for the Dragons regional team as a flanker.
 He is a Wales under-20 international.

-Keddie made his debut for Dragons regional team in 2015 having previously played for the Dragons academy, Cross Keys RFC and Ebbw Vale RFC.
+Keddie made his debut for the Dragons regional team in 2015 having previously played for the Dragons academy, Cross Keys RFC and Ebbw Vale RFC.
 In January 2018 he signed a new 3 year contract with the Dragons.